Which is the first National Park in India? Jim Corbett?

 Birds in Jim Corbett National Park

 The Durgadevi zone is a well-known bird-watching destination.
 Bird watchers from all around visit Jim Corbett National Park to study different avian species and admire their appearance.
-Peacock, Jungle fowl, Partridge, Khaleej pheasant, Drongo, Duck, Teal, Stork etc., are the common birds in Sultanpur National Park.
+Peacock, Jungle fowl, Partridge, Khaleej pheasant, Drongo, Duck, Teal, Stork, etc., are the common birds in Sultanpur National Park.

 PLUM HEADED PARAKEET